RasaHQ/rasa-3.x-form-examples/readme.md

 #  Rasa 3.x Form Examples

+This repository is part of our Rasa Forms course that's hosted on our [learning center](https://learning.rasa.com/).

 ## Installation

 To run all the examples here you'll need to install Rasa, preferably in a virtualenv in the root directory.